This post was updated in 2023.

 While internal security teams play an important part for many fintech providers, leveraging the expertise of an external testing team brings many benefits.
 For example, with cybersecurity constantly evolving, new insights can enhance your internal team with tips shared by external experts.

-Finally, centralized operations for pentesting empower teams to become familiar with the platform and increase efficiency.
+Finally, centralized operations for pentesting empower teams to increase their efficiency.
 Legacy pentest data can be reviewed to find opportunities for optimization to existing workflows and processes.
 While the centralized data comes with its own vulnerabilities, working with a trusted partner to provide this platform alleviates this concern - especially when the pentest platform provider has gone through the proper compliance frameworks and implemented necessary security protocols.

 Pentesting for Fintech Companies